Canadian Bombshell Danielle Knudson Flaunts Killer Curves In Slinky Blue Lingerie

 Danielle Knudson is showing off her incredible figure again on Instagram, much to the delight of her thousands of fans.

 The latest steamy shot of the Canadian bombshell was shared to her feed on Monday, November 5, and was an instant hit with her 490,000 followers on the social media platform.
-The post included a photo of a Polaroid snap that was taken from a new campaign that the 30-year-old recently wrapped up, likely for the lingerie brand Bare Necessities, which had been tagged in the photo.
+The post included a photo of a Polaroid snap that was taken from a new campaign that the 30-year-old recently wrapped up, likely for the lingerie brand Bare Necessities, which was tagged in the photo.

-Regardless of what the project was for, one thing that is certain is that Danielle’s fans are absolutely loving the teasing glimpse of the results that they were treated to on her Instagram page.
+Regardless of what the project was for, one thing that is certain is Danielle’s fans are absolutely loving the teasing glimpse of the results that they were treated to on her Instagram page.

 Danielle looked smoking hot in the sneak peek, which saw her sporting nothing more than a slinky lingerie bodysuit that left very little to the imagination.
-The navy blue one-piece was of a silk material that was adorned with black lace, and did nothing but favors for her flawless physique.
+The navy blue one-piece was made of a silk material adorned with black lace and did nothing but favors for her flawless physique.

 Its low neckline flaunted an ample amount of cleavage, which was only enhanced by its push-up style bustier design.
-A sexy lace detail along the trim of the cups drew even more eyes towards the exposed area, while its thin black straps were tied in a dainty bow around her shoulders to give the number a flirty vibe.
+A sexy lace detail along the trim of the cups drew even more eyes toward the exposed area, while its thin, black straps were tied in a dainty bow around her shoulders to give the number a flirty vibe.

-Underneath her chest was a cutout design covered in the same black lace fabric, flashing a glimpse at the model’s flat midsection — though it wasn’t a far scroll down Danielle’s feed to get a better look at the chiseled area.
+Underneath her chest was a cutout design covered in the same black lace fabric, flashing a glimpse of the model’s flat midsection — though it wasn’t a far scroll down Danielle’s feed to get a better look at the chiseled area.

 Meanwhile, the lingerie’s cheeky cut put even more of the babe’s killer curves well on display.
 Danielle arched her back slightly as she posed for the shot to accentuate her pert derriere and toned thighs, all of which were left completely bare in the itty-bitty ensemble.

 The social media sensation was also totally dolled up in the new Instagram snap as well.
-Her honey blond, ombre hair was teased in voluminous waves that cascaded over her shoulder and down her back.
-She also sported a full face of makeup including a glossy lip, shimmering highlighter, and thick coat of mascara that made her striking features shine.
+Her honey blond, ombre hair was teased in voluminous waves that cascaded over her shoulders and down her back.
+She also sported a full face of makeup including a glossy lip, shimmering highlighter and a thick coat of mascara that made her striking features shine.

 To no surprise, fans showered Danielle’s latest social media upload with love.
-As of this writing, the photo has earned more than 3,000 likes in less than 24 hours of going live to her page.
+As of this writing, the photo has earned more than 3,000 likes in less than 24 hours since going live to her page.
 Dozens took their admiration a step further by flocking to the comments section, where many left compliments for her jaw-dropping display.

 “You look so pretty,” one person wrote, while another said that Danielle had a “gorgeous body.”